mkarner07/mkarner07.github.io/_posts/2024/2024-10-24-I-Am-Changing-My-Publishing-Pace.md

 But, my article backlog is now running dry and there are still some more intense months to come.
 As I don’t want to endanger the positive feeling I have when it comes to writing, I don’t want to over-commit, burn out and stop writing altogether.

-Therefore, I decided to change my article pace: I’ll transition to publishing once per week and I’ll start with it next Sunday.
+Therefore, I decided to change my article pace: I’ll transition to publishing once per week.

 Dear readers, I hope you’ll understand as I shift to publishing a bit less frequently, but rest assured, I’m not stopping!
 Your support means the world to me.
 Thank you for being here!